ibm-cloud-docs/cis/cis-cli-plugin.md

 {: #create-glb-monitors-options}

 `--json`
-:   The JSON file or JSON string used to describe a GLB monitor.
+:   The JSON file or JSON string that is used to describe a GLB monitor.
 Required.
     - The required fields in JSON data are `type`.
         - `type` : The protocol to use for the healthcheck.
 Valid values are `HTTP`, `HTTPS`, and `TCP`.
     - The optional fields are `description`, `timeout`, `retries`, `interval`.